WebPredict/angular-2-interview-questions/README.md

 A: provide components, directives, pipes to other modules for their usage.

-**Why is it bad if SharedModule provides a service to a lazy loaded module?**
+**Why is it (potentially) bad if SharedModule provides a service to a lazy loaded module?**

-A: TODO
+A: You will have two instances of the service in your application, which is often not what you want.

 **Can we import a module twice?**